top of page

 Source Code (2011)

-Directed by Duncan Jones and starred by Jake Gyllenhal, this sci-fi thriller puts us into a loop-run against time.
-An amnesic soldier, Captain Colter Stevens, played by Gyllenhal, wakes up inside a machine that allows him to hijack the consciousness of another person.
 The catch is, this person is in the past, onboard a train that will blow up in a terrorist attack.
 Stevens has 8 minutes to figure out who the bomber is.
 While he uncovers this mystery, he starts to get his memory back.

-Maybe I’m biased here because tropes involving time are my ultimate favorites, and this movie plays with time-loop super well.
-I’ve seen people who dismiss the film for its very last scenes, but in my opinion, it does not detract from the ride.
+I’ve seen people who dismiss the film because of its very last scene, but in my opinion, it does not detract from the ride.
 I agree that it would become excellent without the ending, but being one scene away from a masterpiece means it comes close enough.

 CHAPPiE (2015)

 Neill Blomkamp’s story happens in a futuristic Johannesburg when an oppressive, mechanized police force patrols the streets.
-A prototype of a police android is stolen and reprogrammed by criminals.
+A prototype of police android is stolen and reprogrammed by criminals.
 It becomes Chappie, the first robot to become sentient.

 Isle of Dogs (2018)